ARICOMA-D365BC/AC-IB-dynamics365smb-docs-OmegaT/target/AC-ProductivityPack/ac-productivity-pack.md

 # [přibližně]<g1>AC Productivity Pack</g1>

-Addon set to extend finance functionality for D365 Business Central.
+Set of addons to extend the functionality of the operational part of the system for D365 Business Central.

 |See|Also|
 |-|-|